 Best Safety Practices to Avoid Getting Banned on LinkedIn

-Even if your account is NOT restricted, it might be well on the way of getting flagged.
+However, even if your account is NOT restricted, it might be well on the way to getting flagged.

-Or if you just want to ensure your account stay safe, it’s always a good idea to take some safety measures and have an idea of some of the best LinkedIn practices.
+Or if you just want to ensure your account stays safe, it’s always a good idea to take some safety measures and have an idea of some of the best LinkedIn practices.

 Let’s take a look:

 Choose your connections wisely (at least initially)